samuelloza/contestant-vm-contest/docs/README.md

 ## Logging

-All IOI-related commands will create logs to `local0` facility.
-These logs will also be stored in `/opt/ioi/store/log/local.log` in the contestant VM.
+All icpcbo-related commands will create logs to `local0` facility.
+These logs will also be stored in `/opt/icpcbo/store/log/local.log` in the contestant VM.